 His Muslim travel bans creating occasional embarrassment in international affairs is a small price for Trump voters to pay, because Trump voters elected President Trump to keep America America.
 Anything else he does is either icing on the cake or a necessary irritant.

-For non-Trump voters you can expect to see more election results like this, until America takes some needed Affirmative Action for American Whites, to address their legitimate concerns about what a different majority population means.
+For non-Trump voters you can expect to see more election results like this, until America takes some needed Affirmative Action for American Whites, to address their legitimate concerns about what the new demographics data and a different majority population means.

 The first Affirmative Action should be designating English as the official language of America, currently there isn’t one.
 Designating English as the official language of America is the most consequential step to the true unification of America.
 Because if we are truly to be a melting pot, a blend of diverse cultures, religions and multi-colored races then what’s the tangible and readily accessible trait that indicates American citizenship ?